semrush/intergalactic/website/docs/components/time-picker/time-picker.md

 ### How the validation is performed

 - All the fields related to selection of the date and time get the status `invalid`.
-- The tooltip with the description of the error is shown in the first field, upon that the focus is not placed on the field.
+- The tooltip with the description of the error is shown in the first field, upon that the focus isn’t placed on the field.
 - Validation happens by `Submit` of the whole form.

 ![](static/validation.png)